AndreyAkinshin/aakinshin.net/content/posts/2020/kde-bw/index.md

 That's all.
 The sum of individual normal distributions around each sample element is our kernel density estimation.
-That's what we usually see on the density plots that are based on a sample:
+That's what we usually see in the density plots that are based on a sample:

 {{< imgld_medium kde-build1 >}}